 Sling: Best for Very Small Businesses on a Budget

 Sling is a scheduling and time clock software with strong communication and tasking features.
-Sling didn’t make our list of the best overall employee scheduling software but it did earn a high rating in our best restaurant scheduling software due to its great pricing, strong tasking features, and competitive scheduling rules and communications tools.
+Sling didn’t make our list of the best overall employee scheduling software, but it did earn a high rating in our best restaurant scheduling software due to its great pricing, strong tasking features, and competitive scheduling rules and communications tools.

 - Task features: Openings, closings, deep cleans, and inspection preps all work better when the staff knows exactly what to do.
 Just like When I Work, Sling offers a robust tasking function that lets you assign tasks to individuals or teams, create and save task templates for recurring duties, and provide manager feedback.

 - Employee communications: Like Deputy and 7shifts, Sling offers both messaging and an interactive news feed, so you can keep your employees up to date on the latest news, whether it’s a new policy or a reminder.
 Employees can use the app to request shift swaps and get reminders about shifts and clocking in.
 The app is not as highly rated as When I Work’s, however.

 SocialSchedules: Best for Highly Regulated Industries